evertrust/horizon-helm/README.md

 - Loggers are now configured with an array instead of a dictionary.
 Check the `values.yaml` format and update your override `values.yaml` accordingly.
 - The init dabatabase parameters (`initDatabase`, `initUsername` and `initPassword`) have been renamed and moved to `mongodb.horizon`.

+#### Upgrading to 0.5.0
+- The ingress definition has changed.
+The `rules` and `tls` keys have been removed in favor of a more user-friendly `hostname` that will autconfigure the ingress rules, and a boolean `tls` key that will enable TLS on that ingress.
+Check the [Ingress](#ingress) section.

 ## Advanced

+### Running behind a Docker registry proxy
+If your installation environment requires you to whitelist images that can be pulled by the Kubernetes cluster, you must whitelist the `registry.evertrust.io/horizon` and `registry.evertrust.io/horizon-upgrade` images.

 ### Leases
 To ensure clustering issues get resolved as fast as possible, Horizon can use a CRD (Custom Resource Definition) named `Lease` (`akka.io/v1/leases`).
 We strongly recommend that you use this mechanism, however it implies that you have the necessary permissions to install CRDs onto your server.
 In case you don't, the feature can be disabled by passing the `--skip-crds` flag to the Helm command when installing the chart, and setting the `leases.enabled` key to `false`.
 If you want to manually install the CRD, you can check the [leases.yml](crds/leases.yml) file.

-### Running behind a Docker registry proxy
-If your installation environment requires you to whitelist images that can be pulled by the Kubernetes cluster, you must whitelist the `registry.evertrust.io/horizon` and `registry.evertrust.io/horizon-upgrade` images.

 ### Injecting extra configuration
 Extra Horizon configuration can be injected to the bundled `application.conf` file to modify low-level behavior of Horizon.
 This should be used carefully as it may cause things to break.
 To do so, just mount a folder in the Horizon container at `/horizon/etc/conf.d/` containing a `custom.conf` file.